Local moving companies in New York

 Kansas City sources: Zumper, Zillow, Numbeo

-- Rent is about 14% less expensive in Kansas City than in New York.
+- Rent is about 14% less expensive in Kansas City than in New York, so you could take advantage of the savings.

 How life is different in Kansas City from New York

-- In the last presidential election, Kansas City voted Democrat and New York voted Democratic.
+- In the last presidential election, Kansas City voted Democrat, while New York leaned Democratic.

-- Kansas City has a higher crime rate than New York with a crime index of 58.4 vs 21.51.
+- Kansas City has a higher crime rate than New York, with a crime index of 58.4 compared to 21.51.
+While this doesn’t have to be a dealbreaker, it’s a good reminder to look into local safety precautions and consider how it could impact your daily routine.

 Things to do in Kansas City